thorstensson/mp3playerp5/README.md

 ## Roadmap

-- [X] Fix automatic playback of playlist
+- [X] Fix automatic playback.

-- [ ] Write a composable to check if user is on IOS, if so, show mute unmute icons instead of volume range slider, since iOS does not allow direct volume control of HTMLAudioElement (only device control).
+- [X] Leave volume to users device control and add instead next and previous buttons to UI.

 - [ ] Move all Web Audio API stuff into the SpectrumVisualizer.